levrex/EHR-Clustering-RA/notebooks/README.md

 - 7_survival_analysis.ipynb (Jupyter Notebook)
     This notebook performs survival analysis to assess the treatment response of the different clusters

-- 8_replication_EAC.ipynb (Jupyter Notebook)
+- 8_replication_setB_IMPROVED.ipynb (Jupyter Notebook)
-    This notebook is tasked w/ replicating our findings in historic data.
-It performs clustering on an independent replication set, namely: EAC patients, that were included between 2004-2011.
+    This notebook is tasked w/ replicating our findings in historic trial data.
+It performs clustering on an independent replication set, namely: IMPROVED patients, that were included between 2007-2010.

+- 8_replication_setC_RZWN.ipynb (Jupyter Notebook)
+    This notebook is tasked w/ replicating our findings in external hospital data.
+It performs clustering on patients that visited any of the 9 hospitals affilitated with Reumazorg zuid west nederland (included between 2015-2022).

 - 9_Treatment_analysis.ipynb (Jupyter Notebook)
     This notebook is tasked with visualizing the treatment exposure and DMARD failure / successes